al3xandr3/al3xandr3.github.io/_posts/2011-10-14-table-query.md

 		> Table.query "select sum(value) from age"
 		[[8]]

- - persists in file table.db
+ - persists in file table.db thus also means is then accessible by other tools; R, Excel, Java, etc...

  - small :)